 - 1 medium onion, skinned and cut into quarters

-- 1 lb (500g) fatty ground beef or ground lamb (I usually ask my butcher to give me a blend of 75% beef, 25% lamb)
+- 1 lb (500g) fatty ground beef or ground lamb (or a combo of both)

 - a generous pinch of baking powder